lzakrzewski/SymfonyFormGenerator/README.md

-# symfony-generic-form-type
+# SymfonyGenericFormType
-Generic solution to creare form types "on the fly" basing on class metadata
+Generic solution to create form types "on the fly" basing on class metadata.